Bintaaaa/poke_flut/README.md

 ## What's Poke Flut App?

-Poke Flut is an application specifically designed to carry out the mobile developer recruitment process at the Blue Sky Tech company.
+Poke Flut is an application specifically designed to carry out the mobile developer recruitment process at the Luna POS.
 This app is designed by Bijantyum.

 ## Getting Started